Praruj/Python-Practice-Portfolio/README.md

 I am an aspiring Software Developer and Python/Data Analyst enthusiast eager to learn and grow.
 This portfolio reflects my commitment to mastering programming fundamentals and applying them to real-world problems.

-## Repository Structure

-- **json_exercise.ipynb**
-  Practical exercises converting Python objects to JSON strings and back, demonstrating serialization and deserialization concepts using the `json` module.

-- **Dictionary.ipynb**
-  Exercises and notes on Python dictionaries, exploring manipulations and common use cases.

-- **List_Exercise.ipynb**
-  Practice problems and examples focusing on Python lists and list operations.

-- **Lamda_func.ipynb**
-  This notebook contains practice exercises and examples focused on Python lambda functions.

 ## Key Skills Demonstrated